microsoft/microsoft-ui-xaml-specs/active/ThemingCornerRadii/CornerRadiusAPI.md

 ![Mixed resources cornerradius values](images/CornerRoundnessExample.png)

-In this example, all controls' border radii have been set to two via the ``ControlThemeCornerRadius`` global resource, and the Button is honoring the control-specific reource ``ButtonThemeCornerRadius``.
+In this example, all controls' border radii have been set to two via the ``ControlCornerRadius`` global resource, and the Button is honoring the control-specific reource ``ButtonCornerRadius``.

 # API Notes
 <!-- Give a one or two line description of each API (type